Mayuwhim/mystery-hat-bot/README.md

 Zoom in, put the x values of the RED pixels in the first array, and the y values of the PURPLE pixels in the second array

 [These pixels but on your own screenshot](https://cdn.discordapp.com/attachments/401130434378989592/1113543650673168426/bingomoment.png)

+And update the AHK script click location for your take a bingo card button location